FEATURE:

 That twisted romance that defines her music shows no signs of fading.
 If anything, it’s growing stronger with each release, each performance, each dramatic tale of love gone wrong.
 As ‘Dinner @ Brasserie Zedel’ arrives, it marks another chapter in a story that began on a Parisian riverboat – or maybe on a Liverpool street corner, or perhaps in a circus tent.
 The truth is complex and layered, revealing different notes to different noses.
 But with songs like these, who really needs to know what’s real?
 Sometimes, the story is sweeter than reality could ever be”.

 I am going to wrap up with NME.
 With three songs out, it shows how potent and original Luvcat is that she has already got such attention and love from the press.
 NME featured her on their Radar feature.
 Reserved for breakout artists that we need to keep an eye out for, it is going to be exciting to see what next year offers for Luvcat.
 Maybe there will be an album coming at some point.
 As she says in the interview, her and the band will hopefully be making space for an album next year.
-At the moment, Luvcat is taking things are her own pace and does not want to give too much away just yet and rush in:
+At the moment, Luvcat is taking things at her own pace and does not want to give too much away just yet and rush in:

 “It’s been a big year for you.
 Have there been any smaller, more inconsequential moments that felt significant to you?